flhofer/dell_TB16_firmware/README.md

 During tests with different monitors and setups, I noticed the following (expanding list):
 - An Apple M2 (not Max, Pro, or Ultra) cannot manage more than one external monitor at a time.
 I tried to use USB-C, DisplayPort (MST-1), and HDMI (MST-2), and all worked, but only one at a time.
 Even if I closed the laptop lid, with one panel less to manage, the only external screen that worked was the last used one.
-- The Synaptics MSTs apparently support their patented ViewXpand™ technology, meaning you can use two monitors connected to the same MST, and it will use only one pane as SST, a DP v1.1a feature => may help with the problem above (to test)
+- The Synaptics MSTs apparently support their patented ViewXpand™ technology, meaning you can use two monitors connected to the same MST, and it will use only one pane as if it were SST, a DP v1.1a mode-switch feature => may help with the problem above (to test)
 - A WD15 Dock, also with the Universal Cable, uses the DisplayPort alternate mode, capping throughput at 10Gbit, and thus limiting screen number and resolutions (see table above).
-- Attaching a display to USB-C (not sure about TB displays) effectively steals one of the MSTs, i.e., the one not in use.
+- Attaching a display to USB-C (not sure about TB displays) effectively "steals" one of the MSTs, i.e., the one not in use.
 If both are in use, the USB-C display is not activated.
+This limitation is due to the amount DP flows available from the host to the dock, capped at two by the installed thunderbolt architecture.
 - The mDP is a hard one to make work.
 I did multiple flashes and reboots on the dock to finally get it to go, in different orders for MST, Cable, and Dock.
-I don't really know what and why, but not every Dock has the mDP working right away
+I don't really know what and why, but not every Dock has the mDP working right away.
+I will investigate.

 ## Audio outputs and resolutions